Spicy Schezwan Fried Rice

 • If you love spicy fried rice, then this is the recipe to make.
 The freshly made Schezwan sauce is the key to this recipe.

-• This Szechuan fried rice is vegan and gluten free.
+• This Szechuan fried rice is vegan and gluten-free.
 Make sure to check the ingredient label before buying the sauces.

 • Having said that, if you are into meal prep, this is the perfect recipe for you.
 Have the sauce made, vegetables chopped and rice cooked and chilled and you have a meal ready within minutes.

-• Leftover rice works the best for this Schezwan fried rice recipe.
+• Leftover rice works best for this Schezwan fried rice recipe.
 So a great recipe to have in mind when you have a lot of leftover rice.

 • This is a wonderful fried rice to make for lunch boxes.
 My boys love to take this for school and it is so easy to make it for them in the morning.